yetanotherchris/CloudFileStore/src/CloudFileStore.Tests/README.md

 1. Under IAM, click on "service accounts" on the left side.
 1. Create a new service account, Storage Admin.
 1. Download the JSON file.
-1. Paste the JSON parts into appsettings.json under `"GoogleCloudConfiguration": {`
+1. Paste the JSON parts into appsettings.json under `"GoogleCloudConfiguration": {`, being careful not to delete the BucketName key.
 1. Under "Storage" in the left menu, go to "Browser"
 1. Create a bucket
 1. Copy the bucket name into appsettings.json e.g. `"BucketName": "cloudfilestore-tests",`